AdaCore/training_material/courses/fundamentals_of_ada/040_statements.rst

    - No assignment or update possible

 * Initialized as :ada:`'First`, incremented as :ada:`'Succ`
-* Syntaxic sugar: several forms allowed
+* Syntactic sugar: several forms allowed

 .. code:: Ada